FC 27 TACTICS

 Counter

-This approach encourages players to get in behind the opposition’s defense as the team transitions quickly from defense to attack.
+This approach encourages players to get in behind the opposition’s defence as the team transitions quickly from defence to attack.

 Defensive Approach